Francis Moore (ice hockey): Honours

-Moore was president of the Ontario Hockey Association from 1942 through 1945.
-He was made a lifetime member of the Ontario Hockey Association in 1962.
+Moore was made a lifetime member of the Ontario Hockey Association in 1962.
 Since 1976, the F. W. "Dinty" Moore Trophy has been given annually to the Ontario Hockey League rookie goaltender with the best regular season goals against average.

 In 1987, Moore was inducted into the Northwestern Ontario Sports Hall of Fame as a member of the 1936 Olympic team.
+He was inducted into the Barrie Sports Hall of Fame in 1989 as an athlete and builder.